wigy/interactive-elements/README.md

 # Interactive Elements

-Elements for ISP and RISP
+Common elements for ISP and RISP